wdblair/composite-smt/site/power.md

 ---
-Title: Capabilities of Z3 and Yices
+title: Capabilities of Z3 and Yices
 layout: default
 ---